 Description: This LWM2M objects enables monitoring of parameters related to network connectivity.

-In this general Connectivity Object, the resources are limited to the most general cases common to most network bearers.
+In this general Connectivity Object, the Resources are limited to the most general cases common to most network bearers.
 It is recommended to read the description, which refers to relevant standard development organizations (e.g. 3GPP, IEEE).

 The goal of the connectivity object is to carry information reflecting the more up to date values of the current connection for monitoring purposes.
 Resources such as signal quality, signal level; cell id are retrieved during connected mode at least for cellular networks.